 - Just in case… Create a document containing your credit card numbers and expiration dates as well as bank account numbers, and contact information for your bank and credit card companies.
 Store the information in a safe place at home, and consider leaving it with a trusted relative.
 That way, if your wallet is lost or stolen, you can quickly contact authorities to keep your money safe.

 - Be wary at the ATM.
 Be aware of who's around you when you're using an ATM.
 A thief may attempt to take a photo of the numbers on your ATM card from behind you.
 When entering your password/PIN, shield your fingers with your other hand or with your body.
 Don't worry about seeming paranoid; hopefully anyone seeing you do it will think you're being appropriately cautious.
 They may even take your lead and start shielding too!

 - Be clever when creating passwords or PINs.
 Identity thieves can use computer programs to try to discover your password or PIN.
 Make this harder for them by creating unique passwords or PINs that contain a mix of letters, numbers and non-alpha characters.
 Also, memorize all of your pins; never write them down and carry them around with you.

-The GEICO Portfolio Identity Protection Program, as provided by EA-USA, is not an insurance policy and does not provide any insurance benefits to Covered Members.
-When you click on the "Click here to enroll today" link, you will be taken to a site owned by EA-USA, not GEICO.
+The GEICO Portfolio Identity Protection Program, as provided by Generali Global Assistance, Inc., is not an insurance policy and does not provide any insurance benefits to Covered Members.
+When you click on the "Click here to enroll today" link, you will be taken to a site owned by Generali Global Assistance, Inc., not GEICO.

 The above descriptions are meant as general information, do not refer to any specific terms and conditions and do not modify any terms and conditions of the GEICO Portfolio Identity Protection Program.
 We encourage you to speak to a representative and to read your plan to fully understand your benefits.
-The GEICO Portfolio Identity Protection Program is provided by Europ Assistance USA ("EA-USA").
+The GEICO Portfolio Identity Protection Program is provided by Generali Global Assistance, Inc.